 Costa Rica is famous for its immense biodiversity, and many travelers to the country want to spend time in at least one of its beautiful national parks.
 The Manuel Antonio National Park is one of the most popular, as it's easily accessible from San José (where many travelers fly into), and offers a range of sights and experiences to suit all kinds of travelers.
 Whether that's lying on a beach, taking a kayaking tour, or joining a guided nature walk, there's a lot to do here in a relatively small area.

 Keep in mind that while Costa Rica is a geographically small country, it's also very mountainous.
 So, getting across the country is not always as quick as you might think by looking at the map.
-When planning your trip through Costa Rica and to the Manuel Antonio National Park, you may find it preferable to focus on a particular area and see that properly, rather than rush about to too many places and risk spending more time in a car or bus than out in nature.
+When planning your trip through Costa Rica and to the Manuel Antonio National Park, you may find it preferable to focus on a particular area and see that properly, rather than rush about and risk spending more time in a car or bus than out in nature.

 For more, see our Ultimate Guide to Manuel Antonio National Park.

 Manuel Antonio in an Afternoon

 If your time in Costa Rica, or this part of the country, is limited, you can pick some of the highlights of Manuel Antonio that interest you most and see them in half a day.

 An ideal activity for a few hours is to take a guided nature walk.
 While you are free to wander through the Manual Antonio park by yourself, you're likely to miss most of the interesting animals and birds, or if you do spot them, have far less understanding of what you're seeing.